-- As Nils points out in the panel discussion, that line of code makes money.
-Don’t even breath on it!
+- As Nils pointed out in the panel discussion, that line of code makes money.
+Don’t even breathe on it!

 - Oh, so all we need to do is build a new data stack on top of maintaining the old one.
 That’s a tall order!

 - Wait, are you the Excel person in your company?
-If so, wizard competition is here.
+If so, the wizard competition is here.

 - “Benji is our AE (Analytics Engineer) and our EA (Excel Assassin).
 Benji will come for you.
 You can